Documentation Index

 2. Final confirmation

-1. When the final confirmation page appears, check the configured server information, DB information, and backup information.
+1. When the final confirmation interface appears, check the configured server information, DB information, and backup information.

 database-database-8-1_redis-server-setting_ko